 - They should ditch the category titles of Hares and Tortoises.
 To address any runner who has trained so hard for a race such as this as a tortoise, simply because they aren’t competing for prize money, is kind of rude.
 Besides, according to the finishing rate (34% Hares vs. 55% Tortoises), they actually showed more mettle than some of the front runner Hares.
 You can check results here.

 - And I found this funny, but it also counts as something to fix next year– watch those bears.
 To those whose drop bags got ravaged or outright devoured at Summit Lake when they were left unattended, I hope that didn’t affect your race too much.
 I think that was preventable.

-That said, in a state with so many passionate trail runners, it’s great to see new races on the calendar.
+With all of that now said, in a state with so many passionate trail runners, it’s great to see new races on the calendar.
 Clearly there’s a demand for more ultra distance courses, and they should be commended for organizing one.

 Having had time to really think about it all, and after witnessing Christy’s efforts, the larger lesson I took away had to do with what Christy said– that being tired really isn’t an excuse.
-Be it on this course or a different one, these races are always hard, without exception.
+Whether on this course or a different one, these races are always hard, without exception.
 You have to stick with it.
 If they were easy, everyone would finish them.
 Good job out there!